ABC (band): Up, greatest hits album Absolutely and Abracadabra: 1989–1992

 In 1989, the duo issued Up, their fifth and final PolyGram studio album.
 This time experimenting with house music, ABC scored a minor UK hit with the single "One Better World".
 A second single, "The Real Thing", and the album itself were less successful.
 During this period, the duo worked on a couple of outside productions aimed at the house music scene.
 One was Paul Rutherford's (Frankie Goes to Hollywood) solo album and first single release; the other was for Lizzie Tear on the duo's own Neutron label.

 In 1990, the band released a greatest hits compilation album, Absolutely.
 This covered all of ABC's albums up until 1990 and featured most of their singles.
 The compilation made the UK Top 10.
 A video package featuring promos was also released.
 One new song, "The Look of Love '90", was released to promote the package.

 The duo moved to the EMI label (and MCA in North America), where they recorded the 1991 album Abracadabra.
-Two singles, "Love Conquers All" and "Say It", narrowly missed the UK Top 40, though a remix of the latter by the Italian production team Black Box appeared on the US dance charts.
+Two singles, "Love Conquers All" and "Say It", narrowly missed the UK Top 40, though a remix of the latter by the Italian production team Black Box appeared on the US dance chart.

 Martin Fry also collaborated with M People in 1991 on their first album, Northern Soul, recording vocals for the song "Life".
 However, when the album was re-released in 1992, and again in 1995, this track was omitted.

 Skyscraping and comeback: 1997–2007

-After a six-year hiatus, Fry, now the sole member of ABC, resurrected the band's name in 1997 for the album Skyscraping, an homage to several of his musical heroes, including David Bowie, Roxy Music and the Sex Pistols.
+After a six-year hiatus, ABC released the album Skyscraping, an homage to several of his musical heroes, including David Bowie, Roxy Music and the Sex Pistols.
 With Glenn Gregory of Heaven 17 and Keith Lowndes contributing to the sessions and songwriting, the album was commercially unsuccessful though a single, "Stranger Things", reached No. 57 in the UK.
 Two other singles, "Rolling Sevens" and "Skyscraping", did not chart.

 In 1999, ABC released their first live album, The Lexicon of Live.
 The album covered most of their major hits.
 Although Fry was the only member left, he had a backing band and adorned the album cover in his famed gold lamé suit.

 Look of Love – The Very Best of ABC was released in 2001.
 Although essentially a reissue of the 1990 greatest hits compilation Absolutely, the album featured two new songs by Fry, "Peace and Tranquility" and "Blame".
 A companion DVD, along with a bonus disc of remixes, was also released.

 In 2004, the VH1 show Bands Reunited attempted to get the band's classic line-up of Fry, White, Singleton and Palmer together for a reunion concert.
-Fry and Palmer appeared and played together (with help from Nick Beggs of Kajagoogoo) for the first time in over twenty years.
+Fry and Palmer appeared and played together (with help from Nick Beggs of Kajagoogoo) for the first time in over 20 years.
 Singleton and White opted not to participate.